This is a conversation I had the other day with Liam, my eight year old, and Jack who is five.

 It is a holistic approach to aligning your life with your values, and who you are with how you present to the world.
 In this way, you can increase your personal and professional impact without sacrificing yourself in the process.

-Fill out this quick survey and receive our brand new "5 myths of women’s leadership and how to bust through them (even if you don't consider yourself a leader)" series delivered right to your inbox.
+To find out more, sign up for our brand new "5 myths of women’s leadership and how to bust through them (even if you don't consider yourself a leader)" series delivered right to your inbox.
 You'll also get information on how to find out more if you’re interested in women's leadership coaching.

 And lastly, many many big huge thanks to Elizabeth Cronise McLaughlin and the Gaia Project team (Marijo Bilitski and Megan Baker) as well as my cohort of fellow coaches and my volunteer coachees for an incredible experience.